Course Outline

 4

-Accuracy and presentation of written work including English expression, accurate referencing, discipline-based vocabulary, grammar, spelling, and punctuation.
+Demonstration of communication skills, including expression, discipline-based vocabulary, presentation, grammar, spelling, and punctuation

 4